Payshares/docs/guides/concepts/accounts.md

 title: Accounts
 ---

-Accounts are the central data structure in Stellar.
+Accounts are the central data structure in Payshares.
 Accounts are identified by a public key and saved in the ledger.
 Everything else in the ledger, such as offers or [trustlines](./assets.md#trustlines), are owned by a particular account.

 Accounts are created with the [Create Account](./list-of-operations.md#create-account) operation.